My Mac Apps » Revok

 Summary and Features

 Revok is a valuable tool for macOS users seeking to gain deeper insights into their installed applications.
-You can use it to scan your apps for critical metadata and then review them by their usage, age, architecture, type, and many other properties for auditing purposes or just out of curiosity.
+You can use it to scan your apps for critical metadata and then review them by their security (eg. signed vs unsigned), usage, age, CPU architecture, type (eg. Menu Bar vs Desktop), AppleScript support, native vs Electron app, and several other attributes for auditing / security purposes or just out of curiosity.

 Reviews